OOTSDigital/Galleryoots/README.md

-<b>This is a craft plugin for displaying image galleries.</b>
+<b>This is a craft CMS Image Gallery plugin.</b>

+This Craft CMS Image Gallery plugin allows you to create as many galleries as you want.

-How to use the plugin
+How to use the plugin?

 1. Upload the Craft CMS Image Gallery folder (galleryoots folder) to your craft/plugins/ folder